leolyu0504/Personal-CV-1-/_pages/cv.md

 Education
 ======
-* Ph.D in Version Control Theory, GitHub University, 2018 (expected)
+* M.S. in Marketing, The University of Hong Kong , 2026(expected)
-* M.S. in Marketing,The University of HongKong, 2026(expected)
+* M.S. in Party Politics, Bejing Normal University , 2025
-* B.S. in GitHub, GitHub University, 2012
+* B.S. in Politics and Pubic Administration , Jilin University , 2022

 Work experience
 ======